minskMedve/minskMedve.github.io/_pages/about.md

 ## MS Karhu

-This website is for my hobbies including trips, linguistics and conlangs, and many other things :)
+This website is for my hobbies including travel, linguistics and conlangs, and many other things :)

-### Trips
+### Travel
 - Visited 🇹🇼 🇸🇬 🇲🇾 🏴󠁧󠁢󠁥󠁮󠁧󠁿 🇫🇷 🇨🇭 🇮🇹 🇨🇿 🇸🇰 🇦🇹 🇭🇷 🇧🇦 🇭🇺 🇷🇺 🇪🇪 🇫🇮 🇺🇸 🇭🇰 🇲🇴 🇨🇳 🇯🇵

 ### Linguistics